Muscat Travel Information

 The official language of Oman is Arabic, but English is widely spoken.
 Hotel staff often also speak German and French.

 The international direct dialling code for Oman is +968, and the outgoing international code 00, followed by the relevant country code (e.g. 0044 for the UK).
-City/area codes are not necessary.
-The country has GSM 900 mobile phone networks in operation.
-Internet cafes are to be found in Muscat and Nizwa and email is available in most city hotels.
+City/area codes are in use.
+Phone cards for public phone booths can be purchased from grocery stores and petrol stations.

 Become our Muscat Travel Expert